2026-01-26

 Saturday Format (1.5 hrs)

-Same as Morn Practice, but with 40 mins for the Dharma talk/discussion.
+Same as above, but with 40 mins for the Dharma talk/discussion.

-- Dedication, including either Gatha of Atonement (Mon-Wed-Fri) or The Three Refuges (Tue-Thu-Sat) -- (about 3 mins)
+• Dedication, including either Gatha of Atonement (Mon-Wed-Fri) or The Three Refuges (Tue-Thu-Sun) -- (about 3 mins)

-- Sutra Service (7-9 mins), which changes each week.
-There is an "A" service for Mon-Wed-Fri, and a "B" service for Tue-Thu-Sat.
-Sundays alternate between the "A" and the "B" service.
+• Sutra Service (7-9 mins), which changes each week.
+There is an "A" service for Mon-Wed-Fri, and a "B" service for Tue-Thu-Sun.
+Saturdays alternate between the "A" and the "B" service.

 * * *